hujunso/hujunso/README.md

 - 👋 Hi, I’m @hujunsomg
 - 👀 I’m interested in Badminton.
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning IT.
-- 💞️ I’m looking to collaborate on guofangkeda
+- 💞️ I’m looking to collaborate on guofangkeda.
 - 📫 How to reach me …Send an email to 2052552601@qq.com
 -
 <!---